-Opinion: Even Martin Lewis is out of ideas — poverty is our new normal
+Opinion: Even Martin Lewis is out of ideas – poverty is our new normal

 The fact that such Victorian austerity is being doled out by the likes of Rishi Sunak, a former banker believed to be the wealthiest man in the Commons with an estimated net worth of £200m, beggars belief.

-Days before Sunak unveiled his Kafkaesque spring statement last month, Iceland supermarket boss Malcolm Walker made the chilling pronouncement that many of the UK’s food bank users are now declining potatoes and root vegetables because they cannot afford the fuel to cook them with.
+Days before Sunak unveiled his Kafkaesque spring statement last month, Iceland supermarket boss Malcolm Walker made the chilling pronouncement that many of the UK’s food-bank users are now declining potatoes and root vegetables because they cannot afford the fuel to cook them with.
 I ask you to read that again.

 Heating your home should not be a luxury.
-Putting three, nourishing meals on the table for your family each day should not be a luxury.
+Putting three nourishing meals on the table for your family each day should not be a luxury.
 Being able to afford the cost of transport to your workplace without it wiping out a chunk of your pay packet should not be a luxury.

-If the revelation that millions of citizens of the world’s fifth largest economy are not only reliant on hand outs, but are unable to accept said donations due to the spiralling cost of boiling the kettle, was not enough to spur the chancellor to reconsider some of his most egregious policies, then I defer to the haunting words of Mr Lewis: I’m out of ideas.
+If the revelation that millions of citizens of the world’s fifth-largest economy are not only reliant on handouts but are unable to accept said donations due to the spiralling cost of boiling the kettle was not enough to spur the chancellor to reconsider some of his most egregious policies, then I defer to the haunting words of Lewis: I’m out of ideas.

 Register for free to continue reading